How Do I Switch from a Secured to an Unsecured Credit Card?

 Unsecured credit cards take more discipline than secured cards

-Unsecured credit cards make it easier to spend compared to Secured Credit Cards: Credit lines tend to be higher, and creditors are more likely to increase your available credit the longer you own the card and demonstrate responsible use.
+Unsecured credit cards make it easier to spend than secured credit cards.
+Credit limits tend to be higher, and creditors are more likely to increase your available credit the longer you own the unsecured card and demonstrate responsible use.

-It’s important to stay in control of your personal finances by using available tools (think payment reminders, account alerts), that help maintain your financial discipline once you have an unsecured credit card.
+It’s important to stay in control of your personal finances by using available tools (think payment reminders and account alerts) that help maintain your financial discipline once you have an unsecured credit card.

 Was this article helpful?